jvd-malek/neynegar-graphql-version/README.md

 # 🎯 NeyNegar GraphQL Backend

-This repository contains the backend implementation of the **NeyNegar** project — an educational platform for Persian calligraphy.
+This repository contains the backend implementation of the **NeyNegar** project — an online shop and educational platform for Persian calligraphy.
 It is fully powered by **GraphQL** and built with **Node.js**, focusing on scalability, modularity, and performance.

 ---